epfl-ada/ada-2022-project-adaandthelovelaces/README.md

-- Calculate the number of clicks and impressions on links at the section level, allowing to see for each section, how many clicks have been generated. (to do)
+- Calculate the number of clicks and impressions on links at the section level, allowing to see for each section, how many clicks have been generated.

 - Calculate the number of clicks and impressions of the links at the global level, allowing to see which articles are the most popular overall.
-Results are stored in the extended _articles_ table. (in progress)
+Results are stored in the extended _articles_ table.

-- For all cases, compute the CTR as the number of clicks divided by the number of impressions. (to do)
+- For all cases, compute the CTR as the number of clicks divided by the number of impressions.